 About FAU Harbor Branch: Founded in 1971 as a premier marine research facility, Harbor Branch Oceanographic Institute is now the northern-most campus of Florida Atlantic University.
 Our team of over 300 scientists, engineers, students, staff and volunteers work toward a goal of Ocean Science for a Better World.

-Campus Immersion Tours are recommended for adults and children ages 10 and up.
+Campus Immersion Tours are recommended for ages 10 and up.

-The Indian River Lagoon Research Tour is a fun and educational experience aboard a 30-passenger pontoon boat captained by Audubon Warden “Chop” Lege.
-During this 2-hour journey the visitors will hear from a FAU Harbor Branch Graduate Student about the active research being conducted to help understand and protect the Indian River Lagoon ecosystem.
-Designated as an aquatic preserve and Estuary of National Significance, the Indian River Lagoon is one of the most biologically diverse estuaries in North America.
-It is home to more than 2100 different species of plants and more than 2200 animal species, including 50 threatened or endangered species.
-Harbor Branch research includes studies on harmful algal blooms, physical and biological dynamics, marine mammal health and identification, and real-time water quality information from the Indian River Lagoon Observatory Network.
-Our researchers are leading the way to find solutions to restore and conserve the Indian River Lagoon.
+About the IRL: Designated as an aquatic preserve and Estuary of National Significance, the lagoon is one of the most biologically diverse estuaries in North America.
+Spanning from 156 miles along Florida’s east coast, it is home to more than 2,100 different species of plants and more than 2,200 animal species, including 50 threatened or endangered species.
+FAU Harbor Branch research includes studies on harmful algal blooms, critical habitats like seagrass communities, the health and ecology of sharks, rays, manatees and dolphins, and real-time water quality information from the Indian River Lagoon Observatory Network.

-Indian River Lagoon Research Boat Tours are recommended for all ages.
+Indian River Lagoon Research Boat Tours are appropriate for all ages.

 Price: $30/adult; $25/child (12 and under)